 As you prepare materials for your application in the future, please keep in mind you will need to organize the following items:

-- A project description with a separate paragraph addressing the environmental relevance of your proposed topic (word doc);
+- A project title and a description addressing the environmental relevance of your proposed topic (in Word);

-- An itemized budget detailing the costs associated with your research and travel;
+- An itemized budget detailing the costs associated with your research and travel (in Excel);

-- A list of all other funding sources you have received and any you have applied for;
+- A list of all other funding sources you have received and any you have applied for (in Word);

 - A copy of your transcript (unofficial copy will be accepted); and